kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 5. **RBAC controls access**: Users need RBAC permission to create/read ResourcePoolStatusRequest objects to use this feature.

-6. **Partitionable & consumable devices** (Alpha 1.36 limitation —
+6. **Partitionable & consumable devices**: Alpha 1.36 counted each
-   addressed in Alpha 1.37): in 1.36 the controller counts each entry in `ResourceSlice.Spec.Devices` once per allocation result, which is misleading for two device shapes:
+   entry in `ResourceSlice.Spec.Devices` once per allocation result, which was misleading for two device shapes:

    - **Partitionable** (`DRAPartitionableDevices` feature gate): a single physical device may appear as multiple mutually-exclusive